We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 What to Consider When Choosing a Whole-House Dehumidifier

-As a pricey investment, a whole-house humidifier shouldn’t be an off-the-cuff purchase.
+As a pricey investment, the best whole-house dehumidifiers shouldn’t be an off-the-cuff purchase.
 Below, learn about the factors and features to keep in mind while shopping for a unit.
-Whole house dehumidifier pros and cons run the gamut–some relate to the type of unit while others are associated with the initial investment or operating costs.
-Still, the benefits of whole-house humidifier systems are substantial.
+Whole-house dehumidifier pros and cons run the gamut–some relate to the type of unit while others are associated with the initial investment or operating costs.
+Still, the benefits of whole-house dehumidifier systems are substantial.

 Type

 In addition to the different types, there are two main methods of dehumidification: refrigerant and desiccant.
-In general (although there are exceptions), the desiccant method is used for portable room models, and the refrigeration method is used in whole-house dehumidifiers.
+In general (although there are exceptions), the desiccant method is used for portable dehumidifiers for rooms, and the refrigeration method is used in whole-house dehumidifiers.

 Dehumidification Capacity